Public asked to give space to endangered Hawaiian monk seal

 National Oceanic and Atmospheric Administration officials ask members of the public in the high traffic area to remain behind barriers set up to protect the seal.

+Members of the public in the high traffic area should remain behind the protective barriers and avoid taking photographs close to the animal.

+"There's a lot going on in Waikiki, so any time a seal hauls up in a high human-use area, we ask people to use precaution to keep the noise level to a minimum and to give a seal some space," said Dave Schofield, a NOAA marine mammal response co-ordinator.

-Officials say Kaiwi has previously given birth to pups in south and east Oahu.
-Although she does not appear pregnant at this time, it is possible.
+Kaiwi has previously given birth to pups in south and east Oahu, although she does not appear to be pregnant at this time, he said.

+"This would be the time of year that she would give birth based on her previous puppings," Schofield said.
+"However, she's not as large as we would expect to see her if she was giving birth at the beginning of May."

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com